 Students are required to purchase monogrammed uniforms and scrub jackets at the beginning of the first semester and must be purchased through Lambert's HealthCare.
-The official student uniform is designated royal blue scrub top and royal blue scrub pants, white, gray, or black puncture-resistant shoes with closed toe and heel, a wristwatch with a second-hand, and student ID Badge.
+The official junior-student uniform is designated white scrub top and royal blue scrub pants.
+The official senior-student uniform is the designated royal blue scrub top and royal blue scrub pants.
+All students are to wear white, gray, or black puncture-resistant shoes with closed toe and heel, a wristwatch with a second-hand, and student ID Badge.
 The TWU-FSN embroidery must be affixed to the left front of the lab coat and scrub top.
-A matching long-sleeved white or royal blue undershirt, scrub jacket may be worn with the uniform in the clinical area.
+A matching long-sleeved white or royal blue undershirt and/or the designated scrub jacket may be worn with the uniform in the clinical area.
+No other hoodies, jackets, or apparel may be worn while on the clinical unit.
 Maternity uniforms are available, if needed.
 The student uniform is expected to be clean, pressed, and professional in appearance at all times.
 Nursing faculty retain the right to have any student purchase new uniforms if the quality is less than required.